sherifButt/super-docs/README.md

 yarn
 ```

-3. Within the better-docs folder run the gulp script.
+3. Within the super-docs folder run the gulp script.
 It will regenerate documentation every time you change something.

 It supports following EVN variables:

 * `DOCS_COMMAND` - a command in your root repo which you use to generate documentation: i.e. `DOCS_COMMAND='jsdoc -c jsdoc.json'` or `npm run docs` if you have `docs` command defined in `package.json` file
 * `DOCS_OUTPUT` - where your documentation is generated.
 It should point to the same folder your jsdoc `--destination` conf.
-But make sure that it is relative to the path where you cloned `better-docs`.
+But make sure that it is relative to the path where you cloned `super-docs`.
 * `DOCS` - list of folders from your original repo what you want to watch for changes.
 Separated by comma.

 ```
-cd better-docs
+cd super-docs
-DOCS_COMMAND='npm run docs' DOCS=../src/**/*,../config/**/* DOCS_OUTPUT=../docs cd better-docs && gulp
+DOCS_COMMAND='npm run docs' DOCS=../src/**/*,../config/**/* DOCS_OUTPUT=../docs cd super-docs && gulp
 ```

 The script should launch the browser and refresh it whenever you change something in the template or in `DOCS`.